BitForgeCraftedCode/ImagePerfect/README.md

 **To start building your library:**

-- Go to **File ➡️ Pick Library Folder**
+- **File ➡️ Pick Library Folder**
 - Select the root folder that contains all your image folders
 - Image Perfect will scan the folder structure (but not import images yet)
-	+ If you have a large library this will take some time to import your folder structure.
+	+ If you have a large library this will take some time to import your folder structure

 > 💡 **Tip**: Image Perfect works best when your photo collection is already organized into meaningful folders.
 Avoid dumping thousands of images into a single folder.